KumarRobotics/ublox/README.md

 ## Options

 Example .yaml configuration files are included in `ublox_gps/config`.
+Consult the u-blox documentation for your device for the recommended settings.

 The `ublox_gps` node supports the following parameters for all products and firmware version:
 * `device`: Path to the device in `/dev`.
 Defaults to `/dev/ttyACM0`.